northstowekarate/northstowekarate.github.io/contact/index.md

 ---
 # Contact Us

 The quickest way to reach us is by email: <a href="mailto:info@northstowekarate.com">info@northstowekarate.com</a>.
-We’ll reply promptly and answer any questions you may have, including details about classes, fees, what to bring, and how to get started.
+We’ll reply promptly with details about classes, fees, what to bring, and how to get started.

 We also use social media messaging.
 You can message us on [Facebook](https://www.facebook.com/profile.php?id=61560001297561) or [Instagram](https://www.instagram.com/northstowekarate).
 We post regular updates, photos, and club news - great for staying in the loop.

 If you prefer to call us, you can reach us on <a href="tel:07596922670">07596922670</a>.
-Please note: email or social media usually gets a faster response.
+Please note that email or social media usually receive a faster response.

 Ask questions, register interest, or book your first session - we’re here to help.
 Join a growing community, build confidence, and start your martial arts journey with Northstowe Karate.